sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 You can then choose a different creature you can see within range (you can choose yourself).
 The chosen creature has advantage on the next attack roll, ability check, or saving throw it makes within 1 minute.
 A creature can be empowered by only one use of this spell at a time.

 **_Spell Lists._** [Bard](http://dnd5e.wikidot.com/spells:bard), [Sorcerer](http://dnd5e.wikidot.com/spells:sorcerer), [Wizard](http://dnd5e.wikidot.com/spells:wizard)

+#### Protection from Evil and Good
+LEVEL: 1st
+CASTING TIME: 1 Action
+RANGE/AREA: Touch
+COMPONENTS: V, S, M *
+DURATION: _Concentration_ 10 Minutes
+SCHOOL: Abjuration
+ATTACK/SAVE: None
+DAMAGE/EFFECT: Buff (...)

+Until the spell ends, one willing creature you touch is protected against certain types of creatures: aberrations, celestials, elementals, fey, fiends, and undead.

+The protection grants several benefits.
+Creatures of those types have disadvantage on attack rolls against the target.
+The target also can't be [charmed](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Charmed), [frightened](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Frightened), or possessed by them.
+If the target is already [charmed](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Charmed), [frightened](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Frightened), or possessed by such a creature, the target has advantage on any new saving throw against the relevant effect.

+* - (holy water or powdered silver and iron, which the spell consumes)

+Spell Tags: BUFF DEBUFF WARDING

+Available For: CLERIC PALADIN WARLOCK WIZARD OATH OF DEVOTION